Studies in Science with Foundation Year BSc

 chemistry students working in lab

-This extended degree is a science conversion course designed for high-achieving students who wish to progress to a degree in a scientific discipline, but have not taken the prerequisite science and mathematics subjects at Level 3.
+This extended degree is a science conversion course designed for high-achieving students who wish to progress to a degree in a scientific discipline but haven’t taken the prerequisite science and mathematics subjects at A-level.

 Course details

-You’ll take core modules in chemistry, mathematics, and nature of science, alongside either biology, physics, or geological sciences (depending on your chosen degree course) to develop a knowledge and understanding of facts, concepts, and principles within each of the scientific disciplines.
+You’ll take compulsory modules in maths, nature of science and chemistry, alongside either biology or physics (depending on your chosen degree course).
+These are taken alongside a selection of other sciences to provide the required interdisciplinary understanding for successful progression onto your chosen degree course.
 You'll also gain skills for academic and scientific enquiry in practical, laboratory, and fieldwork.

 Course structure